Doug Free

-Douglas Free (born January 16, 1984) is an American former professional football offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
+Douglas Free (born January 16, 1984) is an American former professional football player who was an offensive tackle in the National Football League (NFL) for the Dallas Cowboys.
 He was selected by the Cowboys in the fourth round of the 2007 NFL draft.
-He played college football at Northern Illinois University.
+He played college football for the Northern Illinois Huskies.

 Early life

 Free attended Lincoln High School in Manitowoc, Wisconsin.
 As a junior, he received All-Fox Valley Conference honors.

 As a senior, he was named Defensive lineman of the Year, All-state, and All-Fox Valley Conference on both offense (tight end) and defense (defensive tackle).
 He tallied 64 tackles, 8 sacks, 6 fumble-cause hits, 5 passes defensed, 2 fumble recoveries, 7 blocked kicks, 6 receptions for 141 yards, one touchdown.

 College career

 Free accepted a football scholarship from Northern Illinois University, with the plan of being converted into an offensive tackle.
 As a redshirt freshman, he was forced to start at left tackle, when sophomore tackle Shea Fitzgerald was killed along with 12 others, in a back porch collapse during a party in Lincoln Park, in Chicago, Illinois.
 He had 10 starts at left tackle and 2 at tight end.

 As a sophomore, he developed into an athletic player that earned him the nickname "Doug Freak" among his teammates.
 He settled at left tackle with 12 starts and was named second-team All-MAC.

 As a junior, he started 12 games at left tackle, receiving first-team All-MAC and honorable mention All-American honors.